-Choji watched three young female rain nin walked past him.
+Choji watched three young female rain nin walk past him.
 Only when he was behind them did one look back and giggle.
-Choji heard her friends start laughing and knew they were laughing they were laughing at him.
-He sighed and finished the walk to his former senseii's house.
+Choji heard her friends start laughing and knew they were laughing at him.
+He sighed and finished the walk to his former sensei's house.
 He knocked on the door and stepped back to wait.

 "Coming!"
 A familiar voice called.